How to grow moonflower vine in your garden

 I also generally give my moonflower vine a balanced garden fertilizer once a month in May, June, and July.
 I’ve never done a side-by-side to see if it really helps, but it certainly hasn’t hurt!

-It depends.
 Where I live, moonflower vines are an annual flower.
 That’s because it gets very cold here in Maryland.
 They are officially designated as perennials, meaning they come back year after year, in USDA growing zones 10, 11, and 12.

 However, I would not be surprised to see the moonflower vine as a perennial in zone 9.
 It seems that our ever-evolving weather is leading to some plants surviving the winter in areas of our country where they didn’t previously.